KhaledSobhy10/task-0/README.md

 # task-0
-Task with html css js only ( page have products , cart with dropdown and modal )
+Task with html css js only ( page have products , cart with dropdown and modal to show quick view )